Trigeneration / CCHP

 - The term coefficient of performance (COP) is used for referring to the efficiency of an absorption chiller.
 For a hot water chiller, the COP lies between 0.6 - 0.8 and for a double-effect steam chiller between 1.2 - 1.3

 - Cold water temperatures down to 4.5°C can be achieved with lithium bromide salt

 - Temperatures down to -60°C can be achieved with ammonia

 Across the world, there is a new emphasis on projects that combine climate protection and economical primary power generation.
 Absorption chiller technology represents an optimal solution for a year-round efficient source of cooling and heat, especially when used in conjunction with a gas engine cogeneration plant.
-More than 500 systems with GE Jenbacher gas engines in combination with absorption chillers have been delivered worldwide.
+More than 500 systems with Jenbacher gas engines in combination with absorption chillers have been delivered worldwide.